2 Preliminaries: Communicating Systems and Games

 - Section 2.3 treats the dual connection of bisimilarity and the distinguishing powers of a modal logic, known as the Hennessy–Milner theorem.

-Readers who are familiar with the contents of Figure 2.1 can mostly skim through this chapter of preliminaries.
-The two core insights that this chapter intends to seed for coming chapters are:
+Readers familiar with the contents of Figure 2.1 might mostly skim through this chapter of preliminaries (although they are quite exciting!).
+The two core insights this chapter aims to seed for the upcoming chapters are:

 Equivalence games are a most versatile way to handle behavioral equivalences and obtain decision procedures.
 The Hennessy–Milner theorem appears as a shadow of the determinacy of the bisimulation reachability game.